An Afternoon with Judge B. Waldo: A Visionary Conservationist & Explorer

 More Knapweed!
 One plant was so tough it snapped a hand trowel.

-Such amazing colors on these butterflies.
-Animals we saw on this trip included two bald eagles, turkey vultures, several meadowlarks, a robin, one gemstone colored Lazuli Bunting, scores of butterflies, and two snakes.
+Amazing colors on these butterflies!
+Animals we saw on this trip included two bald eagles, turkey vultures, several meadowlarks, a robin, one gemstone-colored Lazuli Bunting, scores of butterflies, and two snakes.
 Sadly, we saw four deceased deer, victims of an aggressively cold winter.

-Our group removes an illegal fire ring that was fifteen feet from the creek.
+Our group removed an illegal fire ring fifteen feet from the creek.
 We restored this sensitive habitat as best we could.

 Such simple, yet complex, beauty can be observed here.
 Note the small butterflies.